colinstephen/icmla2018/README.md

 ## Contact

-If you research overlaps any of the ideas discussed in the paper above and you wish to get in touch please [drop me a line](https://colinstephen.info).
+If your research overlaps any of the ideas discussed in the paper above and you wish to get in touch please [drop me a line](https://colinstephen.info).